Auction designs to increase incentive compatibility and reduce self-scheduling in electricity markets: Conclusion

 \section{Conclusion}

-In a market with non-convex costs, market power can be exercised by becoming a price taker.
+In a market with non-convex costs, market power can be exercised by self-committing/scheduling.
 In electricity markets that permit self-commitment and self-scheduling, generators can learn to bid strategically to increase their profits using reinforcement learning without knowledge of the costs or strategies of other generators.
 While the FCP pricing model provides incentives to adversely self-commit or self-schedule, convex hull pricing provides minimal incentives to deviate from the socially-optimal dispatch solution.

 Using a realistic test system, we find that when LOC is high under FCP, generators can learn to bid strategically to increase their profits and lower LOC.
 In one test case strategic bidding decreased total system LOC under FCP by approximately 2/3.
 Generators who are able to adversely self-commit or self-schedule to increase their profits tend to be generators who were already highly profitable under competitive conditions.
 However, many generators benefit from the higher prices induced by strategic generators.
 In our simulations, approximately 40\% of thermal generating capacity under FCP learned to self-schedule or self-commit, similar to the levels in markets today.
 Importantly, we are finding this behavior without the presence of long lead time scheduling constraints or take-or-pay fuel contracts that are typically used to explain this behavior.
 Of this amount, between 24\%-38\% across cases increased their payoff by bidding strategically rather than bidding economically in a statistically significant manner while other generators were bidding strategically.
 Cost to consumers under aCHP is higher in competitive conditions, but cost to consumers under FCP is higher in strategic conditions.
 Producer profits increased in cases with low wind 2.9\% and 4.4\%, while they increased in a case with significant added wind (and thus less profit potential for the same resource mix of thermal generators) only 1\%.